 by Lea Craig-Moore, Wildlife Techncian, CWS

-The breeding grounds will soon be a buzz of whooping crane activity as wetlands thaw and pairs select which wetland to build their nest on.
+The breeding grounds will soon be a buzz of Whooping Crane activity as wetlands thaw and pairs select which wetland on which to build their nest.
 Happy to be back on their breeding territory in Canada, this crane pair dances.
 How do they pick and defend their territory?
 Keep reading and you'll see!

 Same Territory: No Trespassing!

 The first birds that arrive are the ones that have nested here before.
 Pairs arriving on the breeding grounds in and around Wood Buffalo National Park, Northwest Territories and Alberta will return to the same nesting territory of years past.
 We know from birds that were colour banded between 1977-1988 that some nesting territories have been occupied for nearly 20 years!

 New pairs nesting for the first time must search for a territory with:

 - wetlands of suitable vegetation, such as bulrush, and

 - adequate water depth for nesting (average of 23 centimeters or about 10.5 inches) and